corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/solana-notary.md

 * **Delivery versus payment (DvP)**: Transfer a Corda asset to a buyer at the same time as the buyer's Solana stablecoin payment is transferred to the seller.
 The swap is atomic — there is no window in which delivery can occur without payment, or vice versa.
-* **Bridging**: Lock assets on the Corda network and atomically mint the coressponding amount on Solana as an SPL token.
+* **Bridging**: Lock assets on the Corda network and atomically mint the corresponding amount on Solana as an SPL token.
 * **Conditional token operations**: Mint, burn, or transfer a Solana token only when a specific Corda transaction is notarised.
 * **Cross-chain escrow release**: Release Solana tokens held in escrow upon settlement of a Corda obligation.